HoppenR/programs/cpp/StreamChecker/README.md

 ## Usage
 Currently the only reliable command line flags are:

-`--vods`: Do not filter streams that are streaming vods
+`-v`: Do not filter streams that are streaming vods

-`--rerun`: Do not filter streams with type "rerun" or titles that begin with "RERUN"
+`-r`: Do not filter streams with type "rerun" or titles that begin with "RERUN"

-`--all`: Do not filter any stream at all
+`-a`: Do not filter any stream at all

-`--title`: Display the title of each stream
+`-t`: Display the title of each stream

+Long options are currently broken

 ## Inspiration
 I made this project soloely to learn c/c++, the code is very c-like and is